melezhik/sparrowdo-chef-client/README.md

 ## log-level

 Sets log level for chef client run.
-Defautl level is `info`.
+Default level is `info`.
 Optional.

 ## attributes

-Sets chef node attribues.
+Sets chef node attributes.
 From the Perl6 point of view it's just a Hash or parameters.

 For example:

-    attibutes => {
+    attributes => {
       foo => 'bar',
       bar => {
         baz => [ 1, 2, 3 ]